 A. Principal Risk Factors 1

-1. Futures, Forwards, and Swaps Trading Risks 1
+1. Futures, Forwards, Options, and Swaps Trading Risks 1

 2. Systematic Trading Risks 4

 3. Regulatory Risks 7

-4. General Investment Related Risks 13
+4. General Investment Related Risks 14

 5. Other Risks 22

-В. Conflicts of Interest 24
+B. Conflicts of Interest 25

 C. Privacy Notice 28

 The discussion set forth below of the various risks associated with Campbell & Company, LP's ("Campbell") trading programs is not intended to be a complete explanation of the risks involved with Campbell's trading activities.
 The discussion does, however, summarize the principal risks that should be considered when determining whether to enter into an investment management agreement with Campbell.
-You should read this entire Supplement in conjunction with Campbell's Due Diligence Questionnaire and the applicable portfolio supplement and consult with your legal, tax, financial and other advisors before entering into an investment management management agreement is trading programs may change over time, these trading activities may be subject to risks, conflicts, and other factors not described in this Supplement, and perhaps not yet known as of the date of this Supplement.
+You should read this entire Supplement in conjunction with Campbell's Due Diligence Questionnaire and the applicable portfolio supplement and consult with your legal, tax, financial and other advisors before entering into an investment management agreement with Campbell.
+In addition, as Campbell's trading programs may change over time, these trading activities may be subject to risks, conflicts, and other factors not described in this Supplement, and perhaps not yet known as of the date of this Supplement.